neicnordic/neic.no/tryggve/usecase.md

 * Efficient and secure processing environments
 * Tryggve offers environment, researcher brings the data
 * Variety of platforms offering flexibility to handle different use cases
-* Offering includes the following systems: TSD, Mosler, ePouta, Computerome
+* Offering includes the following systems: TSD, CSC ePouta, Computerome, SNIC Bianca

 #### Share data with your colleagues
 * Control over the data stays with the user